Abelian groups gradings on null-filiform and one-parametric filiform Leibniz algebras: Gradings on one-parametric filiform Leibniz algebras

 \end{enumerate}

 \end{enumerate}

 \end{enumerate} \end{enumerate}

+Since one-dimensional filiform Leibniz algebras and two-dimensional filiform Leibniz algebras with $\theta=0$ have zero product we consider filiform Leibniz algebras, with $\theta=0$, of dimension greater or equal than three.

-\begin{lemma} Let $F_n^1$ be the naturally graded filiform Leibniz algebra of dimension $n$.
-Then, up to equivalence, all cyclic toral gradings are the following: \begin{enumerate} \item The trivial grading gives by $A=\langle e_1,e_2,\dots,e_n\rangle;$ \item The $\mathbb{Z}_2$-grading gives by
+\begin{lemma} Let $A$ be a one-parametric filiform Leibniz algebra with $\theta=0$ and of dimension $n \geq 3$.
+Then any cyclic grading is equivalent to only one of the following: \begin{enumerate} \item[{\rm (1)}] The trivial grading given by $A=\langle e_1,e_2,\dots,e_n\rangle.$